 8. Outstanding Credit Balance

-8.1 If there is outstanding credit balance in the Customer’s account, this outstanding credit will be either credited in the Customer’s next billing invoice within one (1) month from his payment of the final invoice issued by the Retailer or refunded any credit balance within one (1) month following the Expiry Date or date of termination of your Agreement.
+8.1 If there is outstanding credit balance in the Customer’s account, this amount will be either credited in the Customer’s next invoice or where the Customer’s contract has expired or is terminated, refunded to the Customer within one (1) month from the Customer’s payment of the final invoice.

 9. Limitation of Liability